danReynolds/CS456-Notes/chapter4.md

 Each node maintains a list of the source address and sequence nubmer of each broadcast packcet it has already received, duplicated and forwarded.
 When a broadcast packet arrives, it first checks if the packet is in it list and drops it if so.

 2. Second approach to controlled flooding is **reverse path forwarding (RPF)**, when a router receives a broadcast packet with a given source address, it only floods if the packet arrived on the shortest unicast path back to its source.
+Relies on router's knowledge of unicast shortest paths from it to sender.
+Makes sense, can form a source-based spanning tree.
+Still sends packets but they don't get forwarded.

 It can drop it otherwise since it knows that it either has or will receive the packet on the shortest path.